 In addition to the responses you give, your ability to communicate will be evaluated.
 What are your verbal and nonverbal communication skills like?
 How well do you explain your answers?
 How articulate are you?
 Do you listen carefully to what the interviewers are saying, or do you interrupt and try to dominate the conversation?
 Do you look your interviewers in the eye when you speak to them?
 What does your body language say about you?

-Here are some of the top 10 communication skills the hiring manager will be evaluating:
+Here are some of the top communication skills the hiring manager will be evaluating:

 - Friendliness (are you easy to talk to?)